PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_jetson_baseboard.md

 :::

 Now that we have an IP address, open a terminal in your _development computer_.
-Log into the Jetson using the IP address via SSH, as shown:
+Log into the Jetson using the IP address via SSH, as shown using your defined credentials:

 ```sh
 ssh holybro@192.168.1.190 #(Your defined IP might be different)
 ```

-If that works, you can remove your external monitor, as you can log in from your development computer from now on.
+If that works , you can remove your external monitor, as you can log in from your development computer from now on.

 ## Initial Development Setup on Jetson